 And yes, it's the beginning of each quatrain that's unrhymed --- but each of those lines does move things forward, with a new conceit for that shared intimate silence.
 The poem moves like a Shakespearean sonnet (I'm thinking especially of 73), unfolding an idea quatrain by quatrain, but stopping short of fulfilling the form.

 That's a great observation about the enjambments.
-I tend to love what I think of as the "strong attack" at the start of a line, i.e. beginning what's otherwise a fairly iambic line on a stressed, rather than an unstressed syllable (a think I frequently do myself and simply do not worry about that lost syllable!).
+I tend to love what I think of as the "strong attack" at the start of a line, i.e. beginning what's otherwise a fairly iambic line on a stressed, rather than an unstressed syllable (a thing I frequently do myself and simply do not worry about that lost syllable!).

 I think it was Theodore Roethke, a lot later, who maintained that lines ought both to start and to end on strong words, which usually ends up meaning stressed syllables --- I think he said that you ought to be able to read down the both the left and right margins of the poem, and the words would make almost their own poem (rather than being, on the left side, just articles and prepositions).